How do I choose the right workflow automation tool for my business?

 Step 1: Assess Your Team

-Start with your team profile:
+Start with the team profile:

 • Technical skill level: Non-technical teams should lean toward Zapier, Make, or IFTTT.
 Developer teams will benefit from n8n, Pipedream, or Windmill.